Reliability/stat687/syllabus/README.md

 ### Academic Grievance Policy Statement

 AFIT and the Graduate School of Engineering and Management affirm the right of each student to resolve grievances with the Institution.
 Students are guaranteed the right of fair hearing and appeal in all matters of judgment of academic performance.
-Procedures are detailed in ENOI 36 â€“ 138, Student Academic Performance Appeals.
+Procedures are detailed in ENOI 36 – 138, Student Academic Performance Appeals.

 Additional Notes
 ----------------